a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 <summary>What version of Lua does openLuup and Vera use?</summary>

 openLuup and Vera use Lua version 5.1 Here is the [manual](https://www.lua.org/manual/5.1/).

+Out of interest: Lua is not an abbreviation of any particular phrase.
+It means moon in the Portuguese language.
+Lua was first developed in the Portuguese speaking country of Brazil.
 </details>

 <details>